 Be sure your vehicle's tires are inflated to the limit for cold tires.
-You'll find these numbers on the Tire-Loading Information label at the rear edge of the driver's door or on the inside of the trunk lid; or see Loading Your Vehicle in the Index.
+You'll find these numbers on the Tire-Loading Information label at the rear edge of the driver's door or see Loading Your Vehicle in the Index.
 Then be sure you don't go over the GVW limit for your vehicle.